 Air conditioning uses more electricity than any other appliance in the typical home.
 Air conditioners account for nearly 5 percent of the total electricity produced in the U.S. Here, we look at how turning your AC on and off does indeed use more energy than leaving it on.

-Save Money on Your Energy Bill With Preventative AC Maintenance.
-Schedule an Appointment online or call (888) 572-7245.
+Save Money on Your Energy Bill With Preventive AC Maintenance.

 How Much Energy Your AC Uses Turning On and Off